 MONTJUÏC CASTLE

 Once you have ridden the cable car to the top of Montjuïc, you can visit the castle.
 The castle is an old military fortress that dates back to the 1600s.
-It played a huge part in the civil war.
-The castle is now home to exhibitions and 360-degree views over the city.
-Admission price to enter is €9 which includes skip the line entry.
+It played a huge part in the Civil War.
+People visiting the castle can view exhibits and see the entire city from all around.
+The admission price to enter is €9, which includes skip the line entry.

-The hill is also home to, The Cemetery of Montjuïc, Poble Espanyol, Mirador del Migdia park, a lighthouse, the Gardens of Mossèn Costa i Llobera, Joan Miró Foundation to name a few attractions.
+The hill is also home to the Cemetery of Montjuïc, Poble Espanyol, Mirador del Migdia park, a lighthouse, the Gardens of Mossèn Costa i Llobera, Joan Miró Foundation, to name a few attractions.
 It really is an amazing place to visit.

 POBLE ESPANYOL